 But forcing someone to be generous just makes him resentful.
 Worse yet, it internalizes the sense that he must be a very bad boy indeed if he doesn’t want to share like a good boy.
 (For a insightful description of how being guilted into generosity can undermine self esteem, check out how young Laura is taught to share -- and feel bad about herself -- in the Laura Ingalls Wilder books.)

-Generosity starts with a feeling of having plenty, and develops as we have experiences of making others happy by giving to them.
+So generosity starts with a feeling of having plenty, and develops as we have experiences of making others happy by giving to them.
 Our job as parents is to help our kids to have those experiences.
-How?
+Here's how.

 1. Model generosity.

-Give to the panhandler, bake pies for the elderly at Thanksgiving.
+Give to the homeless person, bake pies for the elderly at Thanksgiving.
 Share your ice cream with your toddler.
 Donate to a worthy cause in honor of a special occasion.
 Make giving a part of your daily life.

 2. Make sure your child's normal needs to be seen, appreciated, and adored are met.

-We can only give when we're full inside.
+We can only give when we feel full inside.

 3. Give your child the opportunity to experience how his actions can create joy in others.

-This usually begins with parents; you give him the gift of seeing you respond to a gift of his – such as a card he’s made you – by letting him see the tears in your eyes as you read it.
+This usually begins with parents.
+You give your child the gift of seeing you respond to a gift of his – such as a card he’s made you – by letting him see the tears in your eyes as you read it.

 4. Don’t force them to share before they’re ready.

 Insisting that a two year old share before she’s ready is likely to backfire.
 My friend John points out that asking his two year old daughter to share her favorite toys is like asking him to share his treasured violin with friends who visit.
 Be particularly careful about insisting that siblings share, which can undermine their relationship.
-For more on Sharing, see Social Intelligence for Toddlers.
+For more on Sharing, see Teaching Kids To Share.